MicrosoftLearning/AI-102-AIEngineer/Instructions/02-cognitive-services-security.md

     - **C#**: appsettings.json
     - **Python**: .env

-    Open the configuration file and update the configuration value it contains to reflect the **endpoint** for your Cognitive Services resource and the name of the Azure Key Vault resource.
+    Open the configuration file and update the configuration values it contains to reflect the following settings:

+    - The **endpoint** for your Cognitive Services resource
+    - The name of your **Azure Key Vault** resource
+    - The **tenant** for your service principal
+    - The **appId** for your service principal
+    - The **password** for your service principal

      Save your changes.
 4. Note that the **keyvault-client** folder contains a code file for the client application:

     - **C#**: Program.cs